The new buffet experience is complemented by an unbeatable panoramic view of Shanghai through our floor-to-ceiling windows at ON56.

 With superlative views overlooking the Shanghai skyline, Club Jin Mao restaurant is designed around traditional Chinese elements and contemporary abstract patterns.
 Club Jin Mao has six private rooms, with the largest capable of seating up to 40 guests.
 Each of the private rooms is named after a Chinese figure, and accompanied by miniature tower decorations.

-Come to the newly renovated Kobachi on the 56th floor of the Jin Mao Tower at Grand Hyatt Shanghai, and enter a world of fine traditional Japanese cuisine.
+Come to Kobachi on the 56th floor of the Jin Mao Tower at Grand Hyatt Shanghai, and enter a world of fine traditional Japanese cuisine.
 Watch as the chef de cuisine and his team prepare exquisite sushi, sashimi and yakitori in the stunning open kitchen with freshly imported ingredients and seafood.

 Artistic flair meets gourmet cuisine at Impression Gallery and Dining, Grand Hyatt Shanghai’s bright new addition to its food and beverage venues, presenting an extraordinary interpretation of a fusion of classical art and cultural, artistic homage.